karthikrajav85/karthikrajav/GRC-Risk-Compliance/Enterprise-IT-Risk-Management/README.md

 * Existing security controls
 * Recommended controls for mitigation
 * Risk treatment strategy (Mitigate)
 * Target risk level after implementing controls

+This enables effective tracking, prioritization, and accountability of risks across the organization.

 The detailed risk scenarios (asset, threat, vulnerability relationships) are documented in the Risk Assessment file.